nuvla/es/README.md

 30 */1 * * * elasticsearch (date --utc; /usr/local/sbin/nuvla-backup.sh) >> /var/log/nuvla-backup-cron.log 2>&1
 ```

 for hourly incremental backups.
-Adjust as necessary for your case.
+Adjust as necessary for your case and
+be sure to touch the output log file.

 Generally, the `/etc/nuvla/nuvla-es-backup.conf` configuration file
 will not be needed, but can contain the following fields: